DevelopedByDev/autoquill_ai/AUTO_UPDATE_SETUP.md

-# AutoQuill AI Auto-Update Setup Guide
+# AutoQuill Auto-Update Setup Guide

-This guide explains how to set up and use the auto-updating functionality for AutoQuill AI using the `auto_updater` package and Fastforge for distribution.
+This guide explains how to set up and use the auto-updating functionality for AutoQuill using the `auto_updater` package and Fastforge for distribution.

 ## Overview

-AutoQuill AI now supports automatic updates using Sparkle framework on macOS.
+AutoQuill now supports automatic updates using Sparkle framework on macOS.
 The app will automatically check for updates every 24 hours and notify users when new versions are available.

 **Distribution Options:**
 - **DMG Files**: For initial distribution outside the Mac App Store